Xyuan13/Video-MTR/README.md

 ###  `data/`
 Contains training data annotations for video understanding tasks.
 The annotations are in JSON format

-**Note**: Please download the original video datasets from their respective sources and place them in the appropriate directories as specified in the training scripts.
+**Note**: Please download the original video datasets from their respective sources and place them in the appropriate directories as specified in the annotations.

 ### `scripts/`
 Training  scripts for the Video-MTR framework: